Collectiverse/nftseedcontracts/README.md

 - Assign the operator role to the sale contract in the objects
 - Add the whitelist information to the sale contract (multiple txs)
 - Make sure the uri of the elements and objects is correct
+- Make sure the signer is correct in the sale contract